gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_distance_sensors.rst

 .. admonition:: Tasks

     #.
-Write code to drive the buggy forward until it measures an object 50cm in front and then stops.
+Write code to drive the buggy forwards until it measures an object 50cm in front and then stops.
     #.
-Write code to drive the buggy forward until it measures an object 20cm in front and then it stops for 500ms, then spins, then, if there are no objects closer that 20cm, goes forward and repeats.
+Write code to drive the buggy forwards until it measures an object 20cm in front and then it stops for 500ms, then spins, then, if there are no objects closer that 20cm, goes forwards and repeats.